steve8708/base/readme.md

-Base takes the very best of Backbone.js (bulletproof ORM, microscopic footprint, extensible architecture), best of Ember.js (hierarchical view management, intuitive templating, best in class performance and scalability), best of Angular.js ('magic' updating templates, dead-simple web components, powerful event propagation and broadcasting), and assembles it all together under one framework with an ultra efficient, lightweight core, a powerful plugin-based architecture, and much more!
+Base takes the very best of Backbone.js (bulletproof ORM, microscopic footprint, extensible architecture), best of Ember.js (hierarchical view management, intuitive templating, best in class performance and scalability), best of Angular.js ('magic' MVVM style updating templates, dead-simple web components, powerful event propagation and broadcasting), as well as many other great ideas from other frameworks (mentioned above) and assembles it all together under one framework with an ultra efficient, lightweight core, a powerful plugin-based architecture, a scalable, event-driven platform and much more!

 ## What it aims to solve